About Woburn Osteopaths

 Trevor charges £40 for a 1-hour session.
 Clients usually work with Trevor for a minimum of six sessions, but many clients enter into a longer term commitment.
 Trevor reserves a limited number of sessions for clients who are experiencing financial difficulty – please contact Trevor for further information.

-Trevor can be contacted via Woburn Osteopaths or alternatively by e-mail (email@example.com) or mobile on 07815 898739.
+Trevor can be contacted via Woburn Osteopaths or alternatively by e-mail (firstname.lastname@example.org) or mobile 07815 898739.